kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

 Getting started
 ===============

-Creation of signatures is a very simple process and requires just a decent understanding of Python programming.
+The creation of signatures is a very simple process and requires just a decent understanding of Python programming.

 First things first, all signatures must be located inside *modules/signatures/*.